27 December 2018

 label: Sequel Records - nationality: England, UK

 5th studio album by Happy Mondays following 15 years after ...
-Yes Please (1992) is the bands first album with a new line-up.
+Yes Please (1992) is the bands first album with a new line-up, and as of 2018 also the so far final album by The Mondays.
 After the disbandment in '93, Shaun Ryder and Bez went on to form Black Grape but after two albums and another disbandment, Ryder once again took the initiative to reform his old band with younger brother Paul, best mate Bez and drummer Gary Whelan from the initial line-up but now without keyboardist Paul Davis and guitarist Mark Day.
 This line-up was expanded with new guitarist "Wags" [Paul Wagstaff], former backing vocalist Rowetta, rapper "Nuts", keyboardist Ben Leach and percussionist Lea Mullen making the band a nonet [nine members].
 With this line-up the band was active from 1999 to 2001, and during this short period, they succesfully toured the world and played concerts without releasing other than the Thin Lizzy cover of "The Boys Are Back in Town" (1999).
 It all came to an end in 2001 after Shaun in Melbourne, Australia, got together with Shane Norton, Pete Carroll and Stephen Mallinder and recorded a bunch of new songs - first to be released in 2003 as Amateur Night in the Big Top. - after which Paul left The Mondays and the band dissolved - again.
 In 2004, Shaun, Bez and Whelan revived the band by recruiting guitarist Kavin Sandhu, bassist Mike Shine, keyboardist Dave Parkinson as well as guitarist John Dunn making it a septet.
 After a while, Parkinson was replaced by Dan Broad, and shortly prior to the recordings, also Dunn left the band,.
 So here the Mondays are "the old core" of Shaun Ryder, Bez, and Gary Whelan, and a complete septet together with Kav Sandhu, Mike Shine, Dan Broad and Julie Gordon.

-Musically, it's clear that the band aims to make another "classic" Happy Mondays album by mixing neo-psychedelia, pop soul, funk and alt. dance, but it's also striking how old-school it all sounds.
+Musically, it's clear that the band aims to make another 'classic' Happy Mondays album by mixing neo-psychedelia, pop soul, funk and alt. dance, but it's also striking how old-school it all sounds.
 Not much has happened since the 90s it seems, and the album simply lacks good songs.
 The album was met by mixed reviews and it peaked at a low number #73 on the UK albums chart list, and the two singles, "Jellybean" and "Dysfunctional Uncle" (track #9) failed to chart.

 Uncle Dysfunctional surely revives the style and sound of The Mondays, but it mainly serves to maintain the impression of an existing legendary band - and they are able to tour and make a living.
 The band has continued in various line-ups since.
 In 2012 Ryder announced that they would continue in the original line-up with a welcome back to his brother Paul on bass, Mike Day on guitar, Paul Davis on keyboards and Rowetta on vocals.
-They also proclaimed to be working on new material, although, that has yet to materialise. in 2015 Davis left the band and was subsequently replaced by Dan Broad.
+They also proclaimed to be working on new material, although, that has yet to materialise.
+In 2015 Davis left the band and was subsequently replaced by Dan Broad.

 Shaun Ryder apparently argued that he could've released the album under the Black Grape band name, but with respect to Bez and Whelan, he went with the Mondays [and yes, Bez was actually in both bands but ended up leaving Black Grape - so there U have that].